SunnyReindeer/GithubProj/README.md

 ### Starting the App
 1. Run `streamlit run app.py` in your terminal
 2. The app will open in your browser at `http://localhost:8501`
-3. Wait for the WebSocket connection to establish (you'll see "Connecting to market data...")
+3. Navigate between pages using the sidebar navigation

+### Using the Market Overview
+1. Navigate to the "📊 Market Overview" tab in the sidebar
+2. View global market indices on an interactive world map
+3. Check economic events calendar (90-day view)
+4. Read real-time financial news
+5. Analyze market sentiment with Fear & Greed Index
+6. Review sector performance and key market indicators

-### Using the Multi-Asset Trading Platform
+### Using the Trading Platform
-1. Navigate to the "🌍 Multi-Asset Trading" tab in the sidebar
+1. Navigate to the "🌍 Trading Platform" tab in the sidebar
 2. Select an asset class (stocks, bonds, commodities, forex, crypto, etc.)
 3. Choose specific symbols to trade
 4. View real-time market data and charts